 Diastasis recti is a condition in which the connective tissue between your abdominal muscles stretches and separates.
-If you have abdominal pain due to diastasis recti, Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, at Triggered Physical Therapy in Arlington and Ft.
-Worth, Texas, can help.
+If you have abdominal pain due to diastasis recti, Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, at Triggered Physical Therapy in Frisco and Arlington, Texas, can help.
 They offer specialized physical therapy treatments to help the tissues heal and relieve your symptoms.
 Call to find out more or book an appointment online today.

 Diastasis recti is a common disorder affecting the abdominal muscles that many women develop during their childbearing years.